Speeding is the second most common cause of accidents in America.

 To aid road users, Florida State requires that maximum speed limits be clearly posted.

-Generally, motorists are allowed up to 70 miles per hour on the highway and only 30 miles per hour while driving in business zones and residential areas.
+Generally, motorists are allowed up to 70 miles per hour on the highway and only 30 miles per hour in business and residential areas.

-The penalties differ according to how high above the speed limit you are.
-If this is your first speeding infraction, be aware that it will affect subsequent citing’s as well.
+The penalties vary depending on how far above the speed limit you are.
+If this is your first speeding infraction, be aware that it will affect subsequent citations.

 Here are different implications of various citations.

-This could be a bit of a surprise when you are stopped over because you might not even realize that you were driving slightly faster than the required limit.
+This could be a bit of a surprise when you are stopped over, because you might not even realize you were driving slightly faster than the limit.

 The fines for these limits are typically around the range of $131 in most parts of the state.